 Forest fruit tart from Rineke Dijkinga can be prepared in 50 minutes.
-You make this dish with Coconut oil, Coconut blossom sugar & Coconut flour from Amanprana.
+You make this dish with Coconut oil, Coconut blossom sugar, Coconut flour & Almond flour Gold from Amanprana.
 This recipe from the Belgian & French kitchen is delicious as Desserts & Cake and biscuit.
 It also fits perfectly in a Vegetarian diet.

 - 200 gram almond flour

 - 1½ tbsp melted extra virgin coconut oil (Amanprana)

 - 2 tsp binding agent such as agar agar, kuzu, coconut fibre (Amanprana)

 - 2-3 tsp Gula Java Fin (coconut blossom sugar Amanprana)

 - 1 tbsp oat bran (to sprinkle on the dough)